rricard/rricard.github.io/_posts/2015-11-23-es6-on-aws-lambda.md

 ![Hello Test Results](/public/images/lambda/results_test_hello.png)

 Note that you **can't rely on any compiled dependency**.
-That is an avoidable limitation but I don't have any process to apply for now.
+We may see how to solve this in an another post.

 ## Better local development